A 3 Day Guide to Zhangjiajie National Forest Park and Tianmen Mountain

 Three-Day Itinerary

-Day 1 — Hallelujah Mountain and Tianzi Mountain
+Day 1 — Yuanjiajie (Avatar Mountains), Hallelujah Mountain and Tianzi Mountain

-• Hallelujah Mountain Loop: A walking circuit of Heaven Pillar, Enchanting, and Greatest Natural Bridge.
+Yuanjiajie / Hallelujah Mountain Loop (圆家界): A walking circuit of Heaven Pillar, Enchanting, and Greatest Natural Bridge.
+This is the area that directly inspired the floating Hallelujah Mountains in Avatar — you'll recognize it immediately.
 Could take 15 minutes if you breeze it, or an hour+ if you stop at every viewpoint (which you will).
 If one viewpoint is crowded, just walk to the next.
 Each view is just as amazing as the next.

 We started around 8:30AM and were back by 3–4PM, taking it easy with plenty of photo stops.